-- 1. The Vice-Chair shall act on behalf of the Board Chair, in the latter's absence and shall have all the powers, duties, and responsibilities of the Board Chair. - The Vice-Chair shall assist the Board Chair in ensuring that the Board operates in accordance with its own policies and procedures and in providing leadership and guidance to the Board. - 3.
+- 1. The Vice-Chair shall act on behalf of the Board Chair, in the latter's absence, and shall have all the powers, duties, and responsibilities of the Board Chair. - 2.
+Prior to each Board meeting, confer with the Board Chair for the items to be included on the agenda, the order of these items, and become thoroughly familiar with them. - 3.
+The Vice-Chair shall act on behalf of the Board Chair, in the latter's absence and shall have all the powers, duties, and responsibilities of the Board Chair. - The Vice-Chair shall assist the Board Chair in ensuring that the Board operates in accordance with its own policies and procedures and in providing leadership and guidance to the Board. - 5.
 The Vice-Chair may be assigned other duties and responsibilities by the Board Chair.